-Operational Plan Action Annual Comment Identify, investigate and resolve Over 2019 / 2020 financial year the Building Compliance Team have continued to unauthorised and environmentally investigate reports in relation to illegal development.
-The Building Compliance harmful development in Team received 1243 illegal development inquiries, with a completion rate of accordance with Councils almost 60%.
-Depending on the complexity of these matters, they generally take Compliance & Enforcement Policy. between between 2 weeks and 12 months to resolve.
+Operational Plan Action Annual Comment Identify, investigate and resolve unauthorised and environmentally Over 2019 / 2020 financial year the Building Compliance Team have continued to investigate reports in relation to illegal development.
+The Building Compliance harmful development in accordance with Councils Compliance & Enforcement Policy.
+Team received 1243 illegal development inquiries, with a completion rate of almost 60%.
+Depending on the complexity of these matters, they generally take between between 2 weeks and 12 months to resolve.